wp-plugins/google-calendar-feed-parser/readme.txt

 == Description ==

+**Update:** I am currently in the midst of adding some functionality to the plugin and fixing some of the more obvious bugs.
+Please check back often for updates and feel free to use the forums on this site, comments on my blog or an email to me to request features or suggest improvements.

 This plugin will parse a Google Calendar XML Feed and display it on your blog.
 Installation is simple and configuring and using the plugin is easy as well.
 Please visit [the plugin's webpage](http://jmbennett.org/2008/06/21/google-calendar-feed-parser) at the [author's webpage](http://jmbennett.org) for more information.

 == Installation ==